USDRCG/usdrcg.github.io/README.md

 * Navigating to them in a browser allows you to see a live preview.
 Example: [http://usdrcg.github.io/AllTemplates/html/contact.html](http://usdrcg.github.io/AllTemplates/html/contact.html)

 ### Layouts (headers, footers, navs)
-* Jekyll is used as a faux-server-side language that allows us to have headers, footers, and navigation sections seperate from each page.
+* Jekyll is used as a _faux_-server-side language that allows us to have headers, footers, and navigation sections seperate from each page.
 * A configuration (`_config.yml`) file is needed that contains the following:

     ```